Skip to main content

 1. Grade Definitions

-Students may choose a pass/fail grading option.
+For some courses, students may choose a pass/fail grading option.
 Only one course per semester may be graded in this manner and a JCCC academic counselor’s written approval is required before the student is allowed this option.
-The deadlines for submitting a pass/fail request each semester are determined by the Registrar and listed with the Drop Deadlines for Credit Courses on JCCC’s Website.
+The deadlines for submitting a pass/fail request each semester are determined by the Registrar and listed on JCCC’s website.

-Once the pass/fail grade form has been completed and approved, the student may not change back to the regular grading system.
-Appeals to this pass/fail Policy must be submitted, in writing, to the Registrar.
+Once the pass/fail grade form has been completed and approved, the student may not change back to the regular grading system for the course.
+Appeals to this pass/fail policy must be submitted, in writing, to the Registrar.

 The grades utilized under this option are: